The best things to do in London while traveling on a budget.

 Tip: On Sundays, Brick Lane fills with outdoor food vendors and carts selling antiques and vintage apparel.
 Also on Sunday mornings, take a short walk northeast from Brick Lane to visit the beautiful Columbia Lane Flower Market.

 All of these places are cool to check out, even if you’re on a budget and don’t want to pay for the guided tour or steep entry fee.
+Just admiring from the outside is usually satisfying enough.

 Rather than pay for the overpriced and touristy London Eye, visit one of these unique spots for a great panoramic view of the city.